 The Register of Electors is published annually and is a listing of every declared eligible elector in each local authority area set against the local address that satisfies the residence qualification.
-The Register is used for all Local Government, United Kingdom, Scottish and European Parliamentary Elections.
+The Register is used for all Local Government, United Kingdom Parliamentary, and Scottish Parliamentary Elections.
 It is also used for Community Councils' elections and for referendums.
 In combination with data from other Electoral Registration Officers it is used to compile a register as required for National Park Elections.
 The Electoral Registration Officer is also required to publish an Open Register and to maintain Absent Voter Lists.

-The new Register of Electors was published on 1 December 2021 with the number of Local Government electors increasing to 236,730.
+The new Register of Electors was published on 1 December 2022 with the number of Local Government electors increasing to 237,482.
 The Register contains details of 14 and 15 year olds, however, these details are not shown in published copies of the Register.

-The second of the new style canvasses was carried out during 2021/22, this saw us matching our registers to Department for Work and Pensions and local databases.
+The third of the new style canvasses was carried out during 2022/23, this saw us matching our registers to Department for Work and Pensions and local databases.
 Where the other databases aligned with the Register for all electors in a property then that household only received a single communication.
-Where records did not align for all electors and if there was no response to the initial communication then follow up activity took place.
-Due to the relaxation of pandemic restrictions it was possible to carry out door to door canvassing in the run up to the publication of the new register.
+Where records did not align for all electors and if there was no response to the initial communication then follow up activity took place including door to door canvassing in the run up to the publication of the new register.
 There was also the Scottish Local Government Elections in May 2022 which saw us issue Household Notification Letters to all households in the area, alerting them to the forthcoming election and advising them of who was registered in the household and who had a postal vote.
 The letter also set out how to register to vote and apply for a postal vote and the deadlines for doing so.
 This proved effective in encouraging people to apply early and helped to reduce the pressure on the final days for registering or applying for a postal vote.
 The election went well with no major issues arising.